Warmedpie/CatFishChess/README.md

 https://www.chess.com/member/catfishofficial (Active)
 ----------------------------------------------------------------------------------------------------

-Score: How the engine rates the position in pawns
+Score: The position is either scored in pawns or mate count

-    - (+1 is 1 pawn better for white, -1 is 1 pawn better for black)

-    - (+/-)Mx, x being the amount of turns to play a checkmate (turns being 1 move for white, and 1 for black)

-Calculate move: Find the engine move with the given time (in seconds) or to the given depth (in ply)
+Calculate move: The engine will think about a move and will use the depth/ time settings

-    - A ply is a single move, (1 turn for white or black)

-Auto White/ Black: Will make the engine automatically calculate on that sides turn, and move after the move is found (at time, depth, or manually making a move)
+Engine White/ Black: Will make the engine automatically plays

 Analysis Board: Will calculate for infinite time, stopping at the provided depth, or when a move is made (but it will start calculating the next move afterwards).